Market Operations Weekly Report

 Energy

-National hydro storage dropped from 102% to 99% of the historic mean for this time of year.
-South Island storage also decreased to 99% of average, while North Island storage fell from 120% to 103% of average.
+Lower than average inflows and increased demand drew the lakes down last week.
+National hydro storage dropped from 99% to 93% of the historic mean for this time of year.
+South Island storage decreased to 94% of average, while North Island storage fell from 103% to 79% of average.

 Capacity